spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-helm/index.md

 > your base64 manifest set.
 This is required to translate the manifest set into
 > the format required by the deploy stage.

-When this stage runs, you will see every resource in your Helm chart get deployed at once:
+When this stage runs, you can see every resource in your Helm chart get deployed at once:

 {%